Diagnosis of dementia

 An early and accurate diagnosis may offer greater opportunities to take part in research, such as clinical trials, increasing our chances of finding life-changing treatments.
 It will also be crucial to accessing these treatments when they arrive.

-The most up-to-date diagnosis figures are shown below.
-Around 60% of those aged 65 or over thought to be living with dementia in England have a diagnosis.
+The most up-to-date diagnosis figures that are publicly available are shown below.
+Around 40% of those aged 65 or over thought to be living with dementia do not have a diagnosis.
 See our dementia maps and page on prevalence and incidence for more information on this.
 You can also read about our policy work on diagnosis.